childpovertyactionlab/cpaltemplates/README.md

-# urbntemplates
+# cpaltemplates

 **NOTE:** This project is still under active development.

-**NOTE:** All publications still need to go throught the normal COMM process.
+**NOTE** This package is based on 'library(urbntemplates)' from the Urban Institute.
+Changes are currently being made to generate templates that fall in line with Child Poverty Action Lab (CPAL) standards.

-`library(urbntemplates)` contains tools and templates for managing analysis workflows at the Urban Institute.
+`library(cpaltemplates)` contains tools and templates for managing analysis workflows at the Urban Institute.
 It heavily relies on functions and functionality from [usethis](https://github.com/r-lib/usethis).

 ## Installation

-You can install the latest version of `urbntemplates` from GitHub:
+You can install the latest version of `cpaltemplates` from GitHub:

     # install.packages("devtools")
-    devtools::install_github("UrbanInstitute/urbntemplates")
+    devtools::install_github("childpovertyactionlab/cpaltemplates")

 ## Usage

-`library(urbntemplates)` contains three families of functions:
+`library(cpaltemplates)` contains three families of functions:

 `start_project()` generates a new project with a .Rproj, README, and .gitignore at the specified location on a machine.